msu-anthropology/anp412-webmapping-lab/README.md

 Everything is the same, except you've added the `.openPopup()` command at the end.
 This basically tells the browser "hey, when the user loads the page, automatically open the pop up."

 Thats it, you're done.
-Congratulations, you just created a simmpl little webmap with a pin and an interactive pop up.
+Congratulations, you just created a simple little webmap with a pin and an interactive pop up.
 Pay yourself on the back and submit the file that you created (should just be one .html file).

 ### Next Steps and Going Further